Disney World to sponsor new professional soccer team in Orlando

 Major League Soccer and the players’ union are in last-ditch talks to avoid a work stoppage before the season begins.

-Reporting by Barbara Liston in Orlando, Fla.; Editing by David Adams, Peter Cooney and Eric Beech
+Reporting by Barbara Liston in Orlando, Fla.; Editing by David Adams and Peter Cooney